Badi School Panama

 Mona Partner since 2000

-Badi School started in 1993 as a kindergarten in the carport of a trailer home and has since grown into one of the finest K-12 schools in Panama, serving over 400 students.
+Badi School started in 1992 as a kindergarten in the carport of the Torrez family home and has since grown into one of the finest K-12 schools in Panama, serving over 400 students.
 Badi integrates high quality academics, arts, and technology programs with an inclusive moral leadership program and service.
 Most Badi School graduates receive full scholarships to the best universities in Panama and elsewhere.

 Impressed over the years by the exceptional quality of Badi school's graduates and their contributions to the betterment of their communities, the Ministry of Education in Panama adopted